-We will produce an annual delivery plan identifying key actions outcomes and timeframes for working on the priorities in the strategy.
+We will produce an annual delivery plan identifying key outcomes, measures and timeframes.
+Our annual plan will identify how we will work on the priorities and ensure.

 Strong leadership and collaboration across the partnership will drive the work of the Education Strategy forward providing quality and assurance, reporting to Lewisham Learning Board and the Children and Young People's Select Committee.